elisencode/dotfiles/README.md

 > - The only disadvage is that not every program is available in Homebrew.
 > - So occasionally, you've have to make a note of the application and remember to install it by hand.

-## The seven rules of a great Git commit message
+## :scroll: The seven rules of a great Git commit message
 Use present tense
 1. Separate subject from body with a blank line;
 2. Limit the subject ine to 50 characters;